 What You Need for Bubble Art

 - Blank White Paper (you can do colored paper but the bubbles show up better on white paper)

 - Plastic cups, paper cups or small bowls (for bubbles)

 - Bubbles (buy them at Dollar Tree to save money)

 - Plastic Straws, Metal Straw, or a Regular Bubble Wand

 - Construction Paper (optional -to mount your creation)

-- Either Paint or Food Dye (I’ll show you how to make with both)
+- Either Paint or Food Coloring (I’ll show you how to make it with both)